Council boss who recommended closure of Bell's Sports Centre in Perth steps down

 Departure won’t impact new plans

-Mr Littlejohn has been involved in PH20 for years in a number of different roles.

-He was head of the Tay Cities Deal which rejected the project for funding, instead giving millions of pounds to the controversial Cross Tay Link Road (CTLR) and Perth Museum.

-Perth and Kinross Council says his exit will have no impact on plans for the new facility coming forward again this summer.
+Perth and Kinross Council says Mr Littlejohn’s exit will have no impact on plans for the new facility coming forward again this summer.

 Alison Williams, director of economy, place and learning, said: “David is retiring from the council from the end of September after more than 13 years’ service.